2025 Digital Agenda

 Josh Callan, The Hoyt Report

-This presentation provides an in-depth look at current trends shaping the U.S. alfalfa and grass hay sectors, from dairy-driven domestic demand to evolving export flows.
-It examines regional price dynamics, production shifts, and the influence of factors such as currency exchange, shipping logistics, and global feed demand.
+Josh’s presentation will provide an in-depth look at current trends shaping the U.S. alfalfa and grass hay sectors, from dairy-driven domestic demand to evolving export flows.
+It will examine regional price dynamics, production shifts and the influence of factors such as currency exchange, shipping logistics and global feed demand.

 1:45 - 2:15 p.m.
 Canadian Economic Outlook